 Enforcement & Defense

-When a former employer wishes to enforce a non-compete, they must demonstrate the covenant is reasonable and specifically designed to protect legitimate business interests.
+When a former employer wishes to enforce a non-compete, they must demonstrate the covenant is reasonable and specifically designed to protect legitimate business interests in order for the non-compete to be enforceable.
 Agreements that contain excessively long duration, broad geographic scope, or overly broad prohibited conduct may ultimately be determined by a court to be unenforceable.

-Employers enforcing a non-compete may seek injunctive relief in the form of prohibiting an executive from acting in violation of the agreement.
-If damages are present – such as when there is a breach of fiduciary duty, misappropriation of trade secrets, or another contract breach – a recovery may be sought.
+Employers enforcing a non-compete may seek injunctive relief in the form of prohibiting an executive from acting in violation of the non-compete agreement letter.
+If damages for the breach of a non-compete are present – such as when there is a breach of fiduciary duty, misappropriation of trade secrets, or another contract breach – a recovery may be sought.
 In either case, the burden of proof is the employer’s.